thegetty/quire/CONTRIBUTING.md

 ### Improve the Documentation

-The Quire documentation is hosted in a seperate repository along with the website, and can be found [here](https://github.com/thegetty/quire-doc).
+The Quire documentation is hosted in a separate repository along with the website, and can be found [here](https://github.com/thegetty/quire-doc).
 The Quire documentation is continuously being updated for clarity and completeness, but it’s not always easy to keep up with the pace of Quire’s development!

 If there’s a section you think it missing or could be improved, we’d love for your help.
 And the documentation is itself a Quire site, so it should be familiar to work in.